What Does it Take to Be a Rail-Track Laying and Maintenance Equipment Operator?

 Related Job Titles for this Occupation:

-What Kind of Rail-Track Laying & Maintenance Equipment Operator Job Opportunities Are There?
+Rail-Track Laying & Maintenance Equipment Operator Job Outlook

-There were about 14,000 jobs for Rail-Track Laying and Maintenance Equipment Operator in 2016 (in the United States).
+In the United States, there were 14,000 jobs for Rail-Track Laying and Maintenance Equipment Operator in 2016.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Rail-Track Laying and Maintenance Equipment Operator by 2026.
 There will be an estimated 1,500 positions for Rail-Track Laying & Maintenance Equipment Operator per year.

 The states with the most job growth for Rail-Track Laying & Maintenance Equipment Operator are Florida, Texas, and South Carolina.
 Watch out if you plan on working in Minnesota, Alaska, or Arkansas.
 These states have the worst job growth for this type of profession.

-The salary for Rail-Track Laying and Maintenance Equipment Operators ranges between about $33,970 and $79,900 a year.
+The average yearly salary of a Rail-Track Laying & Maintenance Equipment Operator ranges between $33,970 and $79,900.

 Rail-Track Laying and Maintenance Equipment Operators who work in Massachusetts, New York, or Oregon, make the highest salaries.